Change in our employment lands

 Council has sent the draft Planning Proposal to the Minister for Planning for approval to publicly exhibit it.

-If approved by the Minister for Planning, the draft Planning Proposal will go on public exhibition for comment.
+A Gateway Determination for the draft Planning Proposal was issued in September 2014 and it will shortly go on public exhibition for comment.
 The draft DCP amendment will also be publicly exhibited at that time.

 Following exhibition, the draft Planning Proposal and draft DCP amendment will be reported back to Council and the CSPC.
 The officer’s report may recommend changes arising from consideration of submissions and other consultation.
 The report will include a response to all submissions made during public exhibition.